LAGameStudio/apolune/README.md

 The licensed does not cover third party code, snippets and libraries, only the work unique to this framework.
 Most of the other work is either in the public domain or, more commonly, in an MIT or MIT-compatible license (some are BSD or 3 Clause).
 The library inventory was vetted by attorneys in 2015 when it was licensed to PieceMaker and used in a retail setting at Toys-R-Us for commercial purposes, so it has already been combed for any copyright violations or patent infringements.

+I politely request that if you use our framework to make a product, game or otherwise, please include the Lost Astronaut Game Creation Framework splash screen among your logos and other marketing material.

 Note that if you remove a section you should not remove any copyright notices.
 If a file or section of a file that is desired to be used in another project does not have a copyright notice, then, to assure compliance, please use the following snippet and place it at the beginning of the section or file:

 ```